tuneinsight/geco-i2b2-data-source/API.md

-All the operations exposed by this data source plugin to the GeCo Data Manager runtime are listed here, with their supported parameters, results, and output data objects shared IDs.
+All the operations exposed by this data source plugin to the TI Note Data Manager runtime are listed here, with their supported parameters, results, and output data objects shared IDs.